 - Beneficence – focusing on and contributing to the welfare of the client

-- Justice – fair treatment to include treating equals equally and unequals unequally
+- Justice – fair treatment includes treating equals equally and unequals unequally

 - We believe in the intrinsic worth of all people.